designedmind/2017/_drafts/intro.md

 # The Virtual Cartesian Theatre

-Everyday intuition about consciousness cleaves the natural world into two realms: the material and the mental.
-The material realm is where all the stuff about minds that is observable to science happens.
-Here we find brains, neurons, synapses and neurochemical pathways.
+When we think about our own consciousness, there seems to be an irreconcilable gap between the material world and the mental.
+In the material world we find all the mind-stuff that is observable to science: brains, neurons, synapses, neurochemical pathways.

 The realm of _conscious minds_ seems an inherently distinct domain.
 For example, to most people it seems quite plausible that if one could build